krishcdbry/magik-dom-grid/README.md

 4. Refresh page or click on refresh button, Grid will remains in its saved state.
 5. Click on reset button to reset the grid into initial state.

+# Implementation
+Total application is built with Pure JS.
+Most parts of body includes complete grid @ implemented using a closure with all private properties and methods to achieve complete Abstraction.

 ## Demo
 Demo GUI @[dom-tag-depth](http://magik-dom-grid.thenodejs.com)